Best ways to get to South America using points and miles (2024)

 a group of people outside a building with vehicles parked in front of a mountain

 If you want to use airline miles, it’s great to have transferable points.
 Transferable point programs let you transfer your points to any of a number of airline programs.
-This is great because it gives you the freedom to book many different flights through many different methods, some of which are strikingly cheaper than others.
+This is appealing because it gives you the freedom to book many different flights through many different methods, some of which are strikingly cheaper than others.
 If you’re not familiar with transferable points programs, please check out our guides:

-Cash fares using bank points
+Buying cash fares to South America using bank points

 For instance, a $913 round trip business class fare from New York-JFK to Quito, Ecuador could alternatively be booked for around 60,000 points round trip for someone with a Chase Sapphire Reserve card.